ubc-library-rc/intro-shell/content/03-working-with-files-and-directories.md

 ~~~

-You can use this method to quickly view all of a type of file in a directory.
+You can use this method to quickly view all files of a certain type in a directory.

 Input
 {: .label .label-green}